What is Percocet?

 Percocet Addiction & Long Term Treatment

-Addiction to Percocet requires medically supervised detoxification treatment due to the narcotic nature of the drug and the severity of withdrawal symptoms.
+Addiction to Percocet requires medically supervised detoxification and long term treatment due to the narcotic nature of the drug and the severity of withdrawal symptoms.

 Percocet overdose requires emergency treatment in which an opioid antagonist is injected to block the drug chemically.
 Since Percocet is a morphine-derived drug, overdose can potentially be fatal.
 In addition to concerns with opioid overdose, excessive amounts of Acetaminophen can lead to liver damage.